 If you’re chronically underslept, rethink any daytime activities that are contributing to your sleeping problems.
 Confirm that you are getting enough daylight and exercise during the day, not drinking caffeine too close to bedtime, and restricting activities in your bed to only sleep and sex.
-Limiting screen time before sleeping can also help reduce sleep issues.
+Limiting screen time before sleeping can also help to reduce issues.

 Improve the bedroom environment

-Sometimes losing sleep is unavoidable.
+Sometimes losing snooze is unavoidable.
 Whether it is due to a demanding work schedule or a late night with family or friends and socializing with them, it is important to own an idea for recovering from lost sleep.
 Fortunately, with patience and consistency, people can get over sleep debt and regain the advantages of being well-slept again.

 The good news is that, like all debt, with some work and consistency, the sleep debt can be often repaid- though it won’t happen in one extended snooze marathon.
 Getting an additional hour or two of sleep an evening is something towards catching up.
-For the chronically sleep-deprived, take it easy for some months to get back to a natural and healthy sleep pattern.
+For the chronically sleep-deprived, take it easy for some months to get back to a natural and healthy pattern.
 Go to bed once you are tired, and permit your body to wake you in the morning without an alarm.
 You will end up catatonic at the beginning of the recovery cycle.
 Expect to get upward of ten hours shut-eye per night.
 As the days pass with this routine, your amount of sleep will naturally start to reduce.

 For recovery, both the hours slept and also the intensity of the sleep are important.
 A number of your most refreshing snooze occurs during deep sleep.
 Although it’s true effects are still being studied, it is generally considered a restorative period for the brain.
 And once you catch some more hours of Zs, you permit your brain to spend longer during this rejuvenating period.